10 CCA practice questions with full explanations on every option. Original questions written against the current CNCF curriculum.

 BThe clustermesh-apiserver in cluster-1 is overloaded and dropping endpoint updates

 Correct.
-High packet loss to remote service endpoints typically indicates the clustermesh-apiserver isn't reliably distributing endpoint updates, causing stale or partial endpoint knowledge.
+High packet loss to remote service endpoints typically indicates the clustermesh-apiserver isn't reliably distributing endpoint updates, so cluster-2 holds stale or partial endpoint knowledge and blackholes traffic to backends that no longer exist.

 CCross-cluster service traffic is being routed through a misconfigured pod CIDR overlap that causes asymmetric routing